Hey! My name is Kanika. I’m married to Robert. We have 6 children that I homeschool. We live on a small farm in Alaska.

 After years of failed relationships, I took my search for love to the internet.
-It just so happens that Bobby was on the same quest.
-We were matched via eHarmony almost 11 years ago.
-Bobby is born and raised in Alaska.
+It just so happens that Robert was on the same quest.
+We were matched via eHarmony in 2005.
+Robert is born and raised in Alaska.
 I’m from Cleveland, (Go Cavs!).
 After a whirlwind courtship I moved to Alaska.
-Almost 11 years later, we have 3 boys (Mr. Legos, Ezzie and Baby) and 2 girls (Mrs. Spice and Pepperoni).
+Years later, we have 3 boys and 3 girls.

 Our little farm was not planned.
-Before Bobby and I were married, he told me of how he wanted to eventually move to his family’s 160 acre homestead.
+Before Robert and I were married, he told me of how he wanted to eventually move to his family’s 160 acre homestead.
 So when our little 1000 square foot house got too small to house our 2 children, 3 dogs and 3 cats, we decided it was time to go for it.
 We put a lot of time into fixing up our home.
 We even hired a stager to help us get things just right.
 After all the work was done, keeping our house spotless was no small feet.
-2 year old Mr. Legos, newborn Ms. Spice and our animal children, made sure to keep us on our toes.
+My 2 year old, newborn and our animal children, made sure to keep us on our toes.
 We did it and surprising and our home sold in 7 days.

 Once our home sold we lived in a narrow 20 foot travel trailer in my mother-in-laws front yard.
 That lasted a month and ended up being our training ground.
 Late summer we moved the travel trailer to our future farm to over see our home as it was being constructed.